 Your daily withdrawal limit is the maximum amount of money you can withdraw from your bank account in a 24-hour period.
-Daily withdrawal limits exist primarily for two reasons:
+Banks set withdrawal limits for two main reasons: managing cash flow and protecting customers.

 ATM Withdrawal Limits